-What can they do to manage/prevent it (if possible)?
+What can they do to manage/prevent it

 - Feel your feelings!
 If you’re angry, allow that to bubble to the surface!
 Feeling overwhelmed and want to cry?
 Let those tears fall.
 Fighting emotions is kind of like getting caught in quicksand.
 The harder you fight to get out, the deeper you sink.
 Acknowledge how you’re feeling and actually deal with it—talk about it with a trusted and supportive family member or friend.
 Listen to music that will help you emote.
 Journal about it.
 The only way to get to the other side of emotions is to go THROUGH them.
 Trying to go around or push them down may work in the moment, but the emotion will usually come back in a big way or leak out in some sideways, unhelpful way.

-- The first thing anyone must do in order to better communicate their thoughts and feelings is get aware of them!
+- The first thing anyone must do in order to better communicate their thoughts and feelings is to be aware of them!
 If we have no idea what’s going on in our heads and hearts, it’s impossible to share that with anyone.
 So get in the habit of checking in with yourself.
 Decide on a behavioral marker (every time I eat, every time I get a drink of water, etc.) and then make it a point to check in with yourself.
 Ask yourself, “How am I feeling right now?” or “What am I thinking about?”
 If you have an extra minute, jot down what you discover and your hypotheses about what caused those thoughts and feelings in the first place.

 - Once you know how you’re feeling and what you’re thinking, you’ll be in a better position to figure out what you want and need.
 And once you know what you want and need, then you can start to practice expressing those wants and needs.

 - Whenever you’re giving tough feedback, the sandwich technique is an effective way to kindly deliver difficult news.
-The gist of this technique is to say something positive, then offer the constructive criticism/angry feelings and end with something positive.
+The gist of this technique is to say something positive, then offer constructive criticism/angry feelings and end with something positive.
 This is a way to preserve the relationship while still honoring your angry feelings.

 - Another technique to try would be “I” statements.
 Instead of accusing someone of making you feel a certain way, you can use this formula: “I feel (whatever emotion) when you did (whatever the trigger for the anger was) and it makes me (the consequence of the behavior and anger).”
 For instance, I feel angry when you don’t take out the garbage after we’ve talked about it several times, and it makes me feel like you don’t respect me.